telerik/maui-docs/knowledge-base/adding-select-all-option-combobox-dropdown-net-maui.md

 ---
-title: Adding Select All Option in ComboBox Dropdown - ComboBox for .NET MAUI
+title: Adding Select All Option in ComboBox Drop-Down
-description: Learn how to add a select all option in the dropdown list of a ComboBox in ComboBox for .NET MAUI.
+description: Learn how to add a "Select All" option in the drop-down list of a ComboBox for .NET MAUI.
 type: how-to
-page_title: How to Add Select All Option in ComboBox Dropdown - ComboBox for .NET MAUI
+page_title: How to Add Select All Option in ComboBox Drop-Down - ComboBox for .NET MAUI
 slug: adding-select-all-option-combobox-dropdown-net-maui
 tags: combobox, dropdown, select all, .NET MAUI
 res_type: kb